 Typically, you’ll use a TPA if you want to reduce the confusion around claims and manage a large health insurance group.
 They are separate entities that work for and with your company, however, their interests may not always align, which is why we highly recommend doing your due diligence before signing on the dotted line.

-Questions to Ask Before Hiring a TPA.
+How Do I Choose a TPA?
+Questions to Ask Before Hiring

 Aside from the general rules and regulations that TPAs must adhere to under Texas state law, there are a few simple, yet critical, questions you should ask before hiring one for your employee health insurance strategy.